-Specific corporate governance policies of the Group are detailed on the Company's investor website under the 'Investor Centre' tab, at https://investor.littlegreenpharma.com/site/investor-centre/ corporate-governance-statement.
-In this statement Little Green Pharma and its controlled entities together are referred to as the "Group" or "Company"
+Specific corporate governance policies of the Group are detailed on the Company's investor website under the 'Investor Centre' tab, at https://investor.littlegreenpharma. com/site/about/corporate-governance.
+In this statement Little Green Pharma and its controlled entities together are referred to as the "Group" or "Company".